datarobot-oss/agent-tool-templates/tools/global/summarize_dataframe/README.md

 }
 ```

+The JSON request must include a top-level `payload` object.
+All parameters listed below should be placed inside this payload object, which will be forwarded to the tool.

+**Payload parameters**:
+- `dataframe` (string): CSV-formatted string with column names in the first row and data in the following rows.

 ### Output structure
 The output will be a JSON response with the result containing the summary in the markdown format.